Formed in the mid-sixties, Vancouver, Canada.

 Eddie Patterson (bass)

-Bobby Taylor and the Vancouvers came from Canada.
+Bobby Taylor and the Vancouvers were formed in Canada.

 They were signed to Motown in 1967.